KMVT: Since 1998

 On March 12, 2015, Neuhoff Communications announced the sale of KMVT and KSVT to Gray Television for $17.5 million; the sale was completed on July 1.

-On July 7, 2025, it was announced that, in an exchange of several stations between Gray Media and the E. W. Scripps Company, KMVT and KSVT-LD would be traded to Scripps, making them sisters to KSAW-LD.
+On July 7, 2025, it was announced that, in an exchange of several stations between Gray Media and the E. W. Scripps Company, KMVT and KSVT-LD would be traded to Scripps, owner of KIVI-TV and KSAW-LD.
+The FCC approved the multi-market exchange on April 28, 2026.